juanjemdIos/somef-core/README.md

 Given a readme file (or a GitHub/Gitlab repository) SOMEF will extract the following categories (if present), listed in alphabetical order:

 - **Acknowledgement**: Text acknowledging funding sources or contributors
-- **Application domain**: The application domain of the repository.
-Current supported domains include: Astrophysics, Audio, Computer vision, Graphs, Natural language processing, Reinforcement learning, Semantc web, Sequential.
-Domains are not mutually exclusive.
-These domains have been extracted from [awesome lists](https://github.com/topics/awesome-list) and [Papers with code](https://paperswithcode.com/).
-Find more information in our [documentation](https://somef.readthedocs.io/en/latest/)
-- **Authors**: Person(s) or organization(s) responsible for the project.
-We recognize the following properties:
-  - Name: name of the author (including last name)
-  - Given name: First name of an author
-  - Family name: Last name of an author
-  - Email: email of author
-  - URL: website or ORCID associated with the author
 - **Build file**: Build file(s) of the project.
 For example, files used to create a Docker image for the target software, package files, etc.
 - **Citation**: Preferred citation as the authors have stated in their readme file.
 SOMEF recognizes Bibtex, Citation File Format files and other means by which authors cite their papers (e.g., by in-text citation).
 We aim to recognize the following properties:
   - Title: Title of the publication